mkilpatr/ldmx-analysis/README.md

 This analysis package can only be used with a built and installed version of `ldmx-sw`.
 If you haven't built and installed `ldmx-sw` yet, please [do so](https://github.com/LDMX-Software/ldmx-sw).

-Here are the steps to configuring and building this stand-alone library:
+Here are the steps to configuring and building this stand-alone library.

+> If you are using the docker container (i.e. you ran `source ldmx-sw/scripts/ldmx-env.sh`), then you should prefix all of the below commands with `ldmx` (e.g. `make install` would instead be `ldmx make install`).
+Since you built ldmx-sw inside of the container, you need to build ldmx-analysis inside the container.

 1. Make and Enter a build directory: `mkdir build; cd build`
 2. Run the following cmake command.
 This command tells this build where ldmx-sw is using the environment variables defined by the setup script.
 You need to type in the path to your ldmx-sw installation.